 Food Service Manager, Continuing Education Workforce Certificate

-The ManageFirst® Program (MFP), created by the National Restaurant Association Educational Foundation (NRAEF), and managed nationally by National Restaurant Association Solutions, is a management development program that equips students with the key competencies they need to begin or advance their management careers in the demanding food service industry.
+The ManageFirst® Professional (MFP), created by the National Restaurant Association Educational Foundation (NRAEF) and managed nationally by National Restaurant Association Solutions, is a management development program that equips students with the key competencies they need to begin or advance their management careers in the demanding food service industry.
 This course series prepares students for the ManageFirst® Professional (MFP) credential and ServSafe® Food Safety certification.